NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 ### Evaluation - Word Similarity Task

+In order to evaluate the performance of word embeddings, we can use **instrinsic** evaluation tasks and one of them is the **Word Similarity Task**.

 This task is based on the idea that the similarity between two words can be measured with the cosine similarity of their word embeddings.
-A list of word pairs along with their similarity rating, which human annotators judge, is used for this task, and the following gold standards are used:

-- Similarity353
-- RG65
-- SimLex999
+There are existing **gold standards**, which are lists of word pairs and each pair of words have a human annotated similarity rating.
+We used the following gold standards:

+- [Similarity353](http://alfonseca.org/eng/research/wordsim353.html): contains 203 instances of similiar word pairs, which are classified as synonyms, antonyms, identical and unrelated pairs
+- [RG65](https://github.com/alexanderpanchenko/sim-eval): contains 65 word pairs along with their similarity scores assigned on a discrete 0-4 scale by 24 subjects
+- [SimLex999](https://fh295.github.io/simlex.html): As the name of the dataset is saying, 999 pairs of human-labeled examples of semantic relatedness are comprised by it

+>__Note__: As these lists are provided in English language, we translated them into German (see these [files](https://github.com/NadineNicoleSchmitt/Analyzing-German-News-Headlines/tree/main/WordEmbeddings/WordSimilarityTask)) using the same approach as in [Translation of LSD](#translation-of-lsd)

 The evaluation task is to measure how well the notion of word similarity according to human annotators is captured by the word embeddings.
 In other words, the distances between words in an embedding space can be evaluated through the human judgments on the actual semantic distances between these words.
 Once the cosine similarity between the words is computed, the two obtained distances are then compared with each other using Pearson or Spearman correlation.
 The more similar they are (i.e. Pearson or Spearman score is close to 1), the better are the embeddings.